| Salukis: the most honest dog breed review you'll ever find. Information about Saluki personality and behavior. |

 However, his fragile appearance is deceiving: At full gallop he is so incredibly fast (up to forty-five miles per hour) and has such strong chasing instincts that he must not be let off-leash except in a safe, enclosed area.
 And he is an agile jumper, so fences should be at least six feet high.

-Salukis are aloof (often cautious) with strangers and require early socialization to encourage an outgoing attitude.
+Salukis are aloof (often cautious) with strangers and require early socialization to encourage a confident attitude.

-Generally sociable with other dogs, he will pursue anything that runs, including small pets, and he can react with lightning reflexes.
+Generally sociable with other dogs, a Saluki will pursue anything that runs, including small pets, and he can react with lightning reflexes.

 The Saluki is an independent thinker, yet sensitive to correction, so he should be trained calmly and coaxed with food and games.
-However, this breed does need firm boundaries or he will be quick to take advantage.
+However, this breed does need firm boundaries or he will take advantage.

 - Is tall, slender, and elegant